lite-xl/lite-xl.github.io/docs/developer-guide/creating-syntaxes.md

 ---
-description: A syntax is a plugin for Lite XL that provides
-              highlighting for a certain type of file.
-              Learn how to create syntaxes for highlighting various types of files.
+description: Learn how to add support for other programming languages to Lite XL.
 ---

 Syntax highlighting plugins for Lite XL are Lua files.
 These define some patterns or regular expressions that match different parts of a given language, assigning token types to each match.
 These different token types are then given different colors by your chosen color scheme.